 GeneCards Summary for ITGB4 Gene

 ITGB4 (Integrin, Beta 4) is a Protein Coding gene.
-Diseases associated with ITGB4 include epidermolysis bullosa, junctional, with pyloric stenosis and epidermolysis bullosa with pyloric atresia.
+Diseases associated with ITGB4 include epidermolysis bullosa with pyloric atresia and itgb4-related epidermolysis bullosa with pyloric atresia.
 Among its related pathways are PI3K-Akt signaling pathway and Regulation of actin cytoskeleton.
 GO annotations related to this gene include receptor activity and G-protein coupled receptor binding.
 An important paralog of this gene is ITGB2.

 UniProtKB/Swiss-Prot Summary for ITGB4 Gene